Honeylocust plant bugs

-- Young, recently transplanted trees will have more damage.
+- Young, recently transplanted trees are more susceptible to damage.

 How to identify honeylocust plant bugs

-- Honeylocust plant bug nymphs and adults are oval and range up to 1/8" long as nymphs and ¼" long as adults.
+- Honeylocust plant bugs are oval and range up to 1/8 inch long as nymphs and ¼ inch long as adults.

 - Both nymphs and adults are pale green and blend in with leaves.

 - Nymphs are very active and resemble large mobile aphids.